vanallp/lfs-scripts/README.md

 paul    ALL=(ALL:ALL)   NOPASSWD:ALL
 ansible ALL=(ALL:ALL)   NOPASSWD:ALL
 EOF

+# several times below I have to set the kernel version with:
 kernel="5.13.2"

 dnf -y group install "C Development Tools and Libraries" dnf -y group install "Development Tools" dnf -y install texinfo